 If you think that you may be depressed, talk to your local doctor.
 Your own GP may be very good at counselling and prescribing anti-depressants.
 Alternatively, seek the help of a good psychiatrist.
 Psychiatrists are fully qualified medical doctors, who have completed post-graduate study in the field of mental and emotional problems.

 If you want to feel more relaxed, confidant and “up-beat” turn towards nutritional medicine.
 Find mental equanimity naturally!

-- Take 1 to 2 capsules daily – assisting with moods, feelings, confidence and mental energy and appetite and sleep associated with depression.
+Take 1 to 2 capsules daily - assisting with moods, feelings, confidence, mental energy, appetite and sleep associated with depression.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.

 The Amino Revolution, Dr Robert Erdman & Meiron Jones